 As a National Finalist in the MTNA Senior Piano Division, Vargas participated in the MTNA finals in Baltimore, Maryland in March 2017.
-In June 2016, he participated in PianoTexas International Academy and Festival where he achieved first place in the PianoTexas concerto competition and performed Liszt’s Piano Concerto No. 1 with the Fort Worth Symphony Orchestra under the baton of internationally-renown Irish concert pianist/conductor, Barry Douglas.
-Vargas has also placed first two years in a row in the Bradshaw and Buono International Piano Competition and as a result has performed twice at Carnegie Hall.
+In June 2016, he placed first in the PianoTexas International Festival & Academy concerto competition and performed Liszt’s Piano Concerto No. 1 with the Fort Worth Symphony Orchestra under the baton of internationally-renown concert pianist and conductor, Barry Douglas.
+For two consecutive years, Vargas was awarded the First Place Prize in the Bradshaw and Buono International Piano Competition and performed twice in Carnegie Hall.

-Utilizing his God-given creativity to compose fresh and adventurous piano music, his compositions have been nationally recognized and applauded.
+Also an avid composer, his compositions have been nationally recognized and applauded.
 In 2020, he premiered his first piano sonata to an enthusiastic audience at the Art of the Piano Festival.
-In 2016, his piano solo suite, Phantasms, was the National First Place Composition Winner for the National Federation of Music Clubs (NFMC) and a final selection in the ASCAP Morton Gould Young Composer Competition.
+In 2016, his piano solo suite, Phantasms was the National First Place Composition Winner for the National Federation of Music Clubs (NFMC) and a final selection in the ASCAP Morton Gould Young Composer Competition.
 A "Tour de Force" according to judges, Phantasms "demonstrates a great deal of compositional skill, is harmonically courageous, superbly crafted, and is truly a valuable contribution to the piano literature."

 Vargas serves his community by sharing his love for classical music and has appeared as a guest performer for an array of non-profit organizations, among them, the Make-A-Wish Foundation and The Gaylord Pickens Heritage Museum.
 Upcoming performances include recitals in Louisiana, Cincinnati, and Fort Worth.